kaliban1/rk-vulkan-wsi-layer/README.md

 efficiently shared between the different devices in the system, e.g. GPU, display.
 It is therefore an important point of integration.
-It is expected that each system will need a tailored implementation, although the layer provides a generic ion implementation that may work in systems that support linear formats.
+It is expected that each system will need a tailored implementation, although the layer provides a generic ion and dma_buf_heaps implementations that may work in systems that support linear formats.
 This is selected by the `-DSELECT_EXTERNAL_ALLOCATOR=ion` option, as shown above.

 ### Wayland support with FIFO presentation mode